COVID-19 Frequently asked questions

 Is AstraZeneca developing diagnostic tests for COVID-19?

 We are providing our world class scientific and technical expertise to help boost COVID-19 testing.
-We are accelerating the development of our diagnostic testing capabilities to scale-up screening, and we are working in partnership with governments on existing screening programmes to supplement testing.
+We are accelerating the development of our diagnostic testing capabilities to scale-up screening, and we are collaborating with governments on existing screening programmes to supplement testing.

 In the UK, we formed a collaboration with the University of Cambridge and GSK to support the government’s national effort to boost COVID-19 testing.
 The new testing facility was operational in just five weeks – a task which would usually take six months and is testament to the strength of both the UK’s life sciences sector and the life sciences cluster in Cambridge.

-What philanthropic initiatives is AstraZeneca supporting for the pandemic?
+What philanthropic initiatives has AstraZeneca supported for the pandemic?

 We donated nine million face masks to support healthcare workers around the world as they respond to the COVID-19 global pandemic.
 We partnered with the World Economic Forum’s COVID-19 Action Platform, created with the support of the World Health Organisation (WHO), to identify countries in greatest need and inform the direction of our donation.
 The nine million masks included a mixture of both surgical and N95 masks, depending on country requirements.